houdiniproject/houdini/docs/production_deployment.md

 As mentioned above, this step is memory intensive and can fail on systems with less than 2GB RAM or less.

+These assets are also not served in production mode by default (`config.public_file_server.enabled = false`), with the intention that they are served directly from Nginx as configured below.

 ## Running the web application